andrewhao/andrewhao.github.io/source/_posts/2016-04-18-the-joy-of-naming-with-the-powers-of-domain-driven-design.markdown

 Let's rewind back to a scene from a typical day in the life of your software development team.
 Think back to the last time you discussed a story with your product owner, how did it unfold?

-Let's imagine a scene at Delorean, the Uber for time travel, where you work:
+Let's imagine a scene at Delorean, the Uber for time travel, where you work.
+Your team is responsible for writing software systems that calculate the payment processing for your users who are hailing rides from your company's time-traveling ridesharing service.

 > PO: Our next big project is to update our driver app to show rider locations on the timeline map.